depinore2/wc-framework/automation/templates/ui/README.md

 ### Dockerfile_prod ###
 The same as the regular Dockerfile, although it expects your static content to have been gzipped by a prior build step.
 Refer to automation/publish.ps1 for more information.

+### Prodassets ###
+Only assets defined in your project's sln.json prodAssets field will be included in the final production build.
+This is to avoid bloated node_modules folders and the like.
+If adding a new folder outside of what's already included in the out of the box template, please make sure to refer to your sln.json and ensure that the prodAssets is configured to your needs.